 Other Important Tips!

 Hydrate, hydrate, hydrate!
 Drinking water keeps your body hydrated from the inside out.
 You can use all the products in the world on your skin to moisturize and keep it hydrated but if you’re not doing the same thing for the inside of your body you might as well be doing nothing at all.
 I carry a Hydroflask with me everywhere I go so I’m always reminded to drink water.
-You can also get a Takeya bottle that is a little cheaper than the Hydroflask, and does the same thing.
+You can also get a Takeya bottle that is less expense than the Hydroflask, and is basically the same thing.
 Water is so important for your body whether you’re pregnant or not.
 You can look this up anywhere, H20 does a body good – so drink it!

 Being consistent with a routine is so important when you want to see results.
 It’s like going to the gym.
 You can’t work out once and expect to get a six pack, it takes consistent work.
 The same goes with this stretch mark routine.
 One thing that really helped me with my new routine is that I started on day one of finding out I was pregnant.
 Even though my belly was not growing and nothing had changed for a while, I created this habit early on and it became easy to stick to as I added more products to the routine.
 You can also think of this just like you do with brushing your teeth.
 First thing when you wake up, lube up the belly and brush your teeth, and same thing when you go to bed.